Modern Foreign Languages

 MFL Curriculum

 We offer both French and Spanish from Year 7 to Year 13.
-In Years 7 and 8 half of students study French and the other half study Spanish.
-Normally, at the end of Year 9 students opt to do French or Spanish for their GCSE.
+In Years 7 and 8, half of the students study French and the other half study Spanish.
+Normally, at the end of Year 9, students opt to take either French or Spanish for their GCSE.

-We provide a broad MFL curriculum that is connected to other subject areas with variable routes through the key stages to allow students to maximise their attainment by developing the skills and talents they already hold.
-We understand the importance of a spiral curriculum; thematic content and the linguistic transition are connected bottom to top and top to bottom.
+We provide a broad MFL curriculum that is connected to other subject areas, with variable routes through the Key Stages to allow students to maximise their attainment by developing the skills and talents they already possess.
+We understand the importance of a spiral curriculum: thematic content and linguistic progression are connected from bottom to top and top to bottom.

-Our MFL curriculum has been designed to give students the knowledge, understanding and skills to progress onto the next stage of their education, irrespective of their prior attainment, background or ethnicity.
-Nonetheless, we also take into account the validity of languages in the world and how they are a means of unifying cultures through awareness of common values.
-We have included explicit mention to each cultural area in our Schemes of Work.
+Our MFL curriculum has been designed to give students the knowledge, understanding, and skills to progress to the next stage of their education, irrespective of their prior attainment, background, or ethnicity.
+Nonetheless, we also take into account the relevance of languages in the world and how they serve as a means of unifying cultures through awareness of common values.
+We have included explicit reference to each cultural area in our Schemes of Work.

 Want to find out more?